 "kickstart" the CORUS project (Cosmic Ray detectors in UK Schools)

 again.
-"This would involve getting some new raspberry pis to use with some
+"This would involve getting some new Raspberry pis to use with some

 muon detectors that we have.
 With some new computers and adaptors, we could get